|Software & Games:|

 The range of betting options and propositions will satisfy the majority of sports bettors.
 Additionally, their live betting options are sufficient, and even though they may not have the most attractive betting interface, it gets the job done.

-Regarding betting limits, this sportsbook ranks among the middle-tier within the US.
-With a minimum betting limit of $1 and maximum betting limits up to $25,000 (NFL Thursday-to-Sunday spreads), they’re able to faciliate bettors ranging from smaller bankrolls to high rollers.
-NBA limits go up to $10,000 (sides) and $5,000 (moneylines and totals), NHL bets max. at $3,000.
+Regarding betting limits, this sportsbook ranks among the middle tier within the US.
+With a minimum betting limit of $1 and maximum betting limits up to $25,000 (NFL Thursday-to-Sunday spreads), they’re able to facilitate bettors ranging from smaller bankrolls to high rollers.
+NBA limits go up to $10,000 (sides) and $5,000 (moneylines and totals), and NHL bets max at $3,000.
 Smaller markets may have caps of just a few hundred dollars.

 New customers get a 50% deposit bonus up to $2,500.
-The bonus has a 10-time rollover requirement and you need to use the bonus code NFL16 (the bonus applies to all sports even though it’s branded as a bonus for the football season).
-The bonus is good when compared to the competition and one more reason join this sportsbook.
+The bonus has a 10-time rollover requirement, and you need to use the bonus code NFL16 (the bonus applies to all sports, even though it’s branded as a bonus for the football season).
+The bonus is good when compared to the competition and is one more reason join this sportsbook.

 On top of the deposit bonus, you can also get bonuses for live betting and mobile betting ($25 and $50 respectively).
-These function different from deposit bonuses, though, since you’ll get the bonus money only in case you lose (so basically they’ll reimburse your bet in case you lose).
+These function differently from deposit bonuses, though, since you’ll get the bonus money only if you lose (so basically they’ll reimburse your bet if you lose).

 BetOnline Casino has been online since 2009 and is powered by Rival Gaming software and offers the following quantities of different types of casino games:

-Rival Gaming is one of the most frequently used casino software in the U.S. market in addition to Realtime Gaming software.
-Unfortunately, the best casino software can only be played at non-US casinos (made by the likes of NetEntertainment, Cryptologic and Microgaming), so U.S. gamblers have to do with what’s available.
+Rival Gaming is one of the most frequently used brands of casino software in the US market in addition to RealTime Gaming software.
+Unfortunately, the best casino software can only be played at non-US casinos (made by the likes of NetEntertainment, Cryptologic, and Microgaming), so US gamblers have to do with what’s available.

-In addition, casino customers are eligible for a monthly high roller bonus, a 25% reload bonus on any deposit of $25 or more, and a 10% rebate program on casino play.
-I consider this a sufficient amount of bonus promotions, and the $25 bonus for live dealer games is a nice one, but I wish the slots bonus had a lower rollover requirement, considering the high house edge in slots.
+In addition, casino customers are eligible for a monthly high-roller bonus, a 25% reload bonus on any deposit of $25 or more, and a 10% rebate program on casino play.
+I consider this a sufficient number of bonus promotions, and the $25 bonus for live dealer games is a nice one, but I wish the slots bonus had a lower rollover requirement, considering the high house edge in slots.

-Compared to other U.S. poker sites, BetOnline Poker is a good option in many ways.
-It has decent player traffic, the general skill level is on the weaker side (typical for all-in-one gambling sites where plenty of gamblers make their way from casino and betting games to poker tables) and the site is among the fastest US-facing operations at processing money withdrawals.
-Trustedpokersites.com ranks BetOnline as one of the top US poker sites, and we agree.
+Compared to other US poker sites, BetOnline Poker is a good option in many ways.
+It has decent player traffic, the general skill level is on the weaker side (typical for all-in-one gambling sites where plenty of gamblers make their way from casino and betting games to poker tables), and the site is among the fastest US-facing operations at processing money withdrawals.
+Trustedpokersites.com ranks BetOnline as one of the top US poker sites, and I agree.

 The customer service at BetOnline has a lot to learn from sites like Bovada.
-At Bovada, for example, you’ll get fast and professional replies to your questions; at BetOnline, the customer service is often rude and arrogant.
-It does a decent job most of the time – otherwise they’d be less succesful – but they’re far from providing an excellent experience for the customer.
+At Bovada, for example, you’ll get fast and professional replies to your questions.
+At BetOnline, the customer service is often rude and arrogant.
+It does a decent job most of the time – otherwise, they’d be less successful – but they’re far from providing an excellent experience for the customer.

 They have improved since their worst days, but there’s still work to do.

-The company offers live chat support, phone support and four different departments for e-mail support (general, poker, casino and skill games).
+The company offers live chat support, phone support, and four different departments for email support (general, poker, casino, and skill games).
 Additionally, real-money customers (those who have already made a deposit) have access to live chat support.
-Response times are on the slower side at both e-mail and live chat supports; we have no experience from dealing with their phone support.
+Response times are on the slower side for both email and live chat support.
+I haven’t dealt with their phone support.